• About

 2. Nomination deposit

-• A printed receipt showing successful lodgement must be provided for EFT payments.
+If paying by EFT, a printed receipt showing successful payment must be provided at lodgement.

 The deposit must be received before nominations close.

-Submit the following documents to the returning officer before nominations close:
+You must lodge the following documents with the returning officer before nominations close:

 • RO 55 – Independent ungrouped candidate nomination form.